Gordon Signy Fellowships

 Certificates are given to all Fellows who have completed their training and presented reports of their experiences.
 Any previous Fellows who have not received certificates and wish to have one should contact the Foundation.

-The information below applies to applications for training in 2019 which are due by 30 June 2018.
+The application period for training in 2017 closed on 30 June 2016.
+The information below applies to applications for training in 2018.

 1. Aim: The aim of the Gordon Signy Fellowship is to promote the public safety and the public health by fostering the development of anatomic and clinical pathology in all aspects, especially in the developing countries.